facebook/react/docs/docs/flux-todo-list.md

   </section>
 );
 ```
-Now each TodoItem can display it's own text, and perform actions utilizing it's own ID.
+Now each TodoItem can display its own text, and perform actions utilizing its own ID.
 Explaining all the different actions that a TodoItem can invoke in the TodoMVC example goes beyond the scope of this article, but let's just take a look at the action that deletes one of the to-do items.
 Here is an abbreviated version of the TodoItem:

 ```javascript
 /** @jsx React.DOM */